 ApexSQL Recover is a SQL Server recovery tool that recovers deleted, dropped or truncated data.
 It recovers objects and data lost due to drop operations and restores both deleted and online BLOBs as files.

-If there are transaction log backups created after the table was dropped, or a detached transaction log containing the very transaction responsible for dropping, click Add transaction logs
+- If there are transaction log backups created after the table was dropped, or a detached transaction log containing the very transaction responsible for dropping, click the Add transaction logs option:

-In the next step, Add the transaction log backups and the detached transaction logs
+- In the next step, check the transaction log backups and the detached transaction logs:

-- Select the time period when the table was dropped.
-If you’re not sure when this happened, leave the Date and time are unknown option selected
+In the Specify when the data was lost step, select the time period when the table was dropped.
+If not sure when this happened, leave the Date and time are unknown option selected:

-- In the Select a recovery action step of the wizard, choose Save a script to file option and provide output file location and click Next
+- In the Select a recovery action step of the wizard, choose the Save a script to file option, provide the output file location and click the Next button:

-- In the final step of the wizard, choose to recover data only, structure only, or both table structure and data, depending on the particular recovery process and click on the Recover button to finalize recovery
+In the final step of the wizard, choose to Recover table structure and data or to Recover table structure only, depending on the particular recovery process and click on the Finish button to finalize recovery:

-Once the recovery script has been generated, review it, find the tables you want to recover, and execute
+- Once the recovery script has been generated, review it, find the tables that need to be recovered and execute it

 Thanks to reading both MDF and LDF files, ApexSQL Recover has more chance of successful recovery.
 However, if the information about the dropped table is overwritten in both MDF and LDF files, ApexSQL Recover cannot help.